Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 Towns in Illinois that are Not Permitted to Keeping Backyard Chickens

-Here are the towns, municipalities, and areas that aren’t allowed or are not permitted to keep backyard chickens:
+Here are the towns, municipalities, and areas that aren’t permitted to keep backyard chickens:

 • Aurora

-no chickens allowed unless the property is agriculturally zoned
+Not allowed unless the property is agriculturally zoned.

 • Joliet